seesmof/University-Universytet/31OS Opercijni Systemy/4/plan.md

 - gui with list of all drives
+  - drive letter GetLogicalDrivesString
   - drive type GetDriveType
-  - total size
+  - total size GetDiskFreeSpaceEx
-  - free size
+  - free size GetDiskFreeSpaceEx
   - number of sectors in a cluster
   - number of bytes in a sector
-  - drive letter
   - drive serial number
   - drive file system type